brumarq/mago_backend/MetricsPython/README.md

     > flask db upgrade (pushes changes from code to database)

+### Tests
+In order to run the tests use the following command:

+    > flask test

 ### Viewing the app ###
     Open the following url on your browser to view swagger documentation http://127.0.0.1:5000/